-Prerequisite(s): [One 200-level course in Political Science] (3-0-3) (C)(S)
+Prerequisite(s): [(PS 190-299) OR (SOC 209) OR (SOC 210) OR (SOC 221)] (3-0-3) (C)(S)

 Politics of National Security

 Examines the formulation and implementation of national security and military policy in the United States.
 The course surveys the emergence and growth of military strategy and the defense establishment, highlighting the impact of nuclear weapons on military strategy and security and the post-Cold War struggle over forces and missions.